pappitti/modernbert-mlx/README.md

 - Current implementation has yielded encouraging results for masked LM tasks using in [this HF checkpoint](https://huggingface.co/answerdotai/ModernBERT-base).
 Only at inference
 - Embeddings and sentence similarity (incl. sentence transformers variants) tested for various models listed in examples/sentencetransformers.py notably [nomic modernbert-embed-base](https://huggingface.co/nomic-ai/modernbert-embed-base).
 Only at inference
 - text-classification tested for multi-label classification and regression with supportive results for various models listed in examples/textclassification.py.
 Single-label classification not tested yet.
 Only at inference
-- Zero-shot classification tested with [nomic modernbert-embed-base](https://huggingface.co/nomic-ai/modernbert-embed-base).
-Not working for the moment
+- Zero-shot classification tested with [answerdotai/ModernBERT-Large-Instruct](https://huggingface.co/answerdotai/ModernBERT-Large-Instruct).
+WIP
 - ModelForTokenClassification is only a placeholder at this stage.

 ## Work in Progress on Utils